sjb3d/spark/README.md

 ## Vulkan Handles

-Handle types make use of the `std::ptr::NonNull` and `std::num::NonZeroU64` rust types and must always be valid.
+Handle types make use of the `std::num::NonZeroUsize` and `std::num::NonZeroU64` rust types and must always be valid.

 When used as part of other structures, handles will be wrapped in `Option<T>` to allow encoding of `VK_NULL_HANDLE` as `None`.
 For example: